brandonlipman/mac-dev-setup/README.md

 Install browser extensions

 ## Slack
-Download this from App Store or get beta from site. https://itunes.apple.com/us/app/slack/id803453959?mt=12 https://slack.com/beta/mac
+Download this from App Store or get beta from site.
+Email verification for all email addresses should get all workspaces added.
+Check another device to ensure workspace order is same across. https://itunes.apple.com/us/app/slack/id803453959?mt=12 https://slack.com/beta/mac

 ## WindowTidy
-Download this from AppStore.
+Download this from AppStore licence is associated there. https://itunes.apple.com/us/app/window-tidy/id456609775?mt=12
-https://itunes.apple.com/us/app/window-tidy/id456609775?mt=12

 ## Skype